 The biggest mistake of a rhyming text, though, is not in the rhyme itself - it's in the story.

 Rather, it's the lack of story.
 Writers can become so intent on making a rhyme work, that the rhyme dictates how the story unfolds and things start to become nonsense.
 It's important to remember - there is nothing more important than the story itself.
-We might remember a few lines from Madeleine, but what we really remember is the story: Madeleine goes to boarding school and wakes up one night with appendicitis and has to go to the hospital.
+We might remember a few lines from Madeline, but what we really remember is the story: Madeline goes to boarding school and wakes up one night with appendicitis and has to go to the hospital.
 There is nothing about this plot that requires it to be told in rhyme - it just happens to rhyme.

 Those of you who haven't been scared away yet are probably wondering: But what if I really want to write a rhyming picture book?
 I say go for it, but to make sure you keep your story at the heart of your text.
 Try writing it in prose first or plotting it with bullet points - then tackle the rhyme.
 Remember: you are writing a story that happens to rhyme.
 So make sure you have a solid story structure and plot, then apply the rhyme to it.

 Also, be careful using a thesaurus or rhyming dictionary too often - you don't want to use an obscure word to put into a rhyme.
 Kids might be learning new words every day, but these should still be accessible.
 I know a rhyming book that used the word "intrepid" to make a rhyme work, and it just felt so wrong.
 My favourite rhyming dictionary is rhymezone.com - it highlights common words so your eyes are drawn to those first.

 Want to read some great rhyming picture books?
 Here are a few of my favourites: